Description

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of days in the last 5 years of Esoterica NextG Economy ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Esoterica NextG Economy ETF is 645 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: